Ninoambara/Ninoambara/README.md

 - 💬 LinkedIn: [Connect with me on LinkedIn](www.linkedin.com/in/nino-ambara-indrawan-585433287/)
 - 📷 Instagram: [Follow me on Instagram](https://www.instagram.com/ninoambaraa/)

-Let's connect and explore the world of programming together!
+Let's connect and explore the world of programming and AI together!